photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 !!! info ""
     You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
     [Sponsors](../../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
-    Before reporting a bug, try to determine the cause of your problem.
+    Before submitting a support request, try to determine the cause of your problem.

 !!! note ""
     Official support for MySQL is discontinued as Oracle seems to have stopped shipping [new features and improvements](https://github.com/photoprism/photoprism/issues/1764).